 Where to find more about weed in Amsterdam

-Maybe you’ve reached the end of the article feeling like maybe you do not want to smoke, but are still interesting in getting high and the cannabis plant and what it has to offer.
-Feel free to give a check to our guide to edibles, as well as all you need to know about CBD oil.
+Maybe you’ve reached the end of this article feeling like you want to get high but don’t want to smoke.
+In that case, check out our guide to edibles, find out about truffles, or discover all you need to know about CBD oil.

 Have you smoked any of the strains on the list?
 What do you think is the best weed in Amsterdam?
 Let us know in the comments!